ankit11hab/ankit11hab/README.md

 <h3>About me:</h3>

-- Sophomore at IIT Guwahati.
+- Final yearite at IIT Guwahati.
-- Passionate about Web and App development, have explored ML a bit.
+- Passionate about development, have explored ML a bit.
-- Currently working on an exam web-app.
 - Feel free to reach me out for an interesting discussion